katsaii/gml-prelude/examples/functions.md

+# Higher-Order Functions

+This section details various higher-order functions and functional programming techniques which are supported for this library.

-### Getting Built-In Function Pointers
+## Getting Built-In Function Pointers

 GameMaker has two kinds of callable objects: functions and methods.
 Usually, functions cannot be assigned to variables and called remotely without a lot of work.
-To get around this problem, and to treat functions as though they are methods, we can bind it to the calling object using `method(undefined, function_name)`, like so:
+To get around this problem, and to treat functions as though they are methods, we can bind it to the calling object by using `method(undefined, function_name)`.

 ```js
 var remote_show_message = method(undefined, show_message);